-30.0 FIRST APPOINTMENT AS HOUSE SURGEON: REMOVAL EXPENSES
+30.0 FIRST APPOINTMENT AS HOUSE OFFICER: REMOVAL EXPENSES

-30.1 Persons taking up their first appointment as whole-time dental or medical house surgeons are entitled to removal and related expenses as specified below from the location of the dental, medical or clinical school to which they were last attached.
+30.1 Employees taking up their first appointment as whole-time dental or medical house officers are entitled to removal and related expenses as specified below from the location of the New Zealand medical or clinical school to which they were last attached.

-In all cases, the refund of expenses to house surgeons on initial appointment is subject to the appointee entering into a bond to remain in the employment of the employing District Health Board for one year.
-There is no provision for dental or medical staff taking up positions to be paid expenses other than those taking up house surgeon appointments for the first time from dental, medical or clinical school.
+In all cases, the reimbursement of expenses will be on the basis that the House Officer remains in the employment of the employing District Health Board for one year.

-30.2 Expenses payable to a house surgeon
+Expenses will only be paid to those taking up House Officer appointments for the first time from a New Zealand dental, medical or clinical school.

-Expenses payable are:
+30.2 Expenses payable are:

-- (a) half surface fares for self and any family; - (b) actual and reasonable expenses to cover meals, accommodation etc at the start, during and at the end of the journey, for up to eight days if necessary, for the employee and their family if applicable; - (c) half cost of removal of furniture and effects; - (d) actual legal expenses of up to \$1,239 if an appointee has to shift the family to a new location and sells the house and buys one within 12 months of appointment.
+- (a) half (fifty percent) of actual and reasonable travel costs will be reimbursed for the House Officer and any family members as per the definition of family in clause 31.2.
+Actual and reasonable costs will cover petrol costs, flights or ferry tickets on production of receipts; - expenses, during and on arrival at the new locations, on production of receipts.
+This may include accommodation and meal costs for up to eight days for the House Officer and any family also relocating; - (c) half (fifty percent) of the cost of removal of furniture and effects (note exclusions set out in clause 31.2.2; and - (c) actual legal expenses of up to \$1500 if the House Officer has to shift their family to a new location and sells the house or buys one within 12 months of appointment.